 Top 10 Race Day Tips

-You’ve put in the hard work and now it’s time for the big day.
-Prepare yourself for the start line with our top 10 race day tips.
+You’ve put in the hard work; now it’s time for the big day.
+Prepare yourself for the start line with these top 10 race-day tips:

 -